SMC-AAU-CPH/smc-cph.github.io/_posts/2021-05-10-williakm-hearing-nomono.md

 ## Ambisonics Field Recordings for Testing and Inclusion in Sound Logo(s)

 One of the products which NOMONO is working on is a web-based software that performs signal processing, noise reduction, and sibilance detection algorithms in a dialogue-based setting on ambisonic recordings.
-To test out their software, the MCT team were tasked with the additional deliverable of ambisonic field/test recordings.
+To test out their software, the SMC team were tasked with the additional deliverable of ambisonic field/test recordings.

 <figure style="float: none">
    <img src="/assets/image/2021_05_11_williakm_ambisonicFieldRecording.jpeg" alt="Recording ambisonic audio" title="" width="auto" />